 Upon reflection, the point of seeking a diagnosis as an adult is to gain a greater understanding of your struggles.
 Most importantly, the diagnosis helps you explore neuro-based intervention to diminish your difficulties.
 You can change your brain.
 That is why stroke victims can regain the ability to talk, walk, and use their hands.
 Today, we know that neuroplasticity of the brain allows us to retrain the brain.
 For example, researchers found that auditory integration training strengthened an auditory neural pathways.

 When did I become motivated as an adult to seek life-changing help?
 About the time I realized that two out of my three children inherited a mixture of my learning challenges.

-It was life-changing for me because I improved my communication skills with my husband, children, and others.
+Auditory Integration Training was life-changing for me, because I improved my ability to communicate with my husband, children, and others.
 I could speak without thinking about every word.
 It felt foreign, but wonderful, to talk confidently knowing the words would simply flow out of my brain through my mouth.

 Recognizing Full Impact of Dyslexia on My Life

 I failed to fully understand how much dyslexia had and was still affecting my life until I understood auditory processing difficulties.
 Here are some memories that may help you understand your child, a loved one, or even a friend.